malramsay64/phd-thesis/03_Dynamics/results.md

 describing the deviation of the dynamics from those expected by a Gaussian distribution.

-![The rotational non-gaussian of the trimer molecule over a range of temperatures at a pressure of 13.50.
+![The rotational non-Gaussian of the trimer molecule over a range of temperatures at a pressure of 13.50.
 Note that time axis is plotted using a logarithmic scale.](../Projects/Dynamics/figures/rotational_alpha.svg){width=80% #fig:rotational_non-gaussian}